TTTT55/Lineage-OTA/Readme.md

 where $DEVICE is the codename of your device, and $PATH_REPOx are your repositories you want to include in your changelog e.g.:
-`./gen_ota_json.sh flashlmdd device/lge/flashlmdd device/lge/flash-common device/lge/sm8150-common kernel/lge/sm8150`
+`./gen_ota_json.sh pine device/xiaomi/pine vendor/xiaomi/pine kernel/xiaomi/pine`